bang/json-conf-autoref/README.md

-The `process` function returns alays a `dict` object.
-So, just use the keys on dictionary!
+The `process` function returns always a `dict` object.
+So, only use the keys on dictionary!

 ```Python
 # Using common dictionary acess